ToxicFrog/doom-mods/README.md

 ### Hallucinogens *(Poison mastery)*

 Once an enemy has enough poison stacks on it to eventually kill it, it fights on your side until it dies.
-Enemies affected by hallucinogens gets a damage bonus from Weakness rather than a damage penalty.
+Enemies affected by hallucinogens get a damage bonus from Weakness rather than a damage penalty.

 ## Acid